Ideas & Insights / All Grantee Impact Stories / Ideas & Insights Grantee Impact Story

 She felt pressure to reverse course the following year.
 “I worked around the clock on the Cancún conference.
 Some friends warned me, you are going to make yourself sick.
 But I said the day I go from this world, I want to know I did everything within my power to bring this process to a good end.”

-• Then Foreign Minister Patricia Espinose at the inaugural session for pre-COP16 Ministerial discussions in Mexico City, November 3, 2010.
+• Then Foreign Minister Patricia Espinosa at the inaugural session for pre-COP16 Ministerial discussions in Mexico City, November 3, 2010.
 This meeting laid the groundwork for COP16, held later that year in Cancún.
 (Photo Courtesy Patricia Espinosa)

-Then Foreign Minister Patricia Espinose at the inaugural session for pre-COP16 Ministerial discussions in Mexico City, November 3, 2010.
+Then Foreign Minister Patricia Espinosa at the inaugural session for pre-COP16 Ministerial discussions in Mexico City, November 3, 2010.
 This meeting laid the groundwork for COP16, held later that year in Cancún.
 (Photo Courtesy Patricia Espinosa)

 Her efforts paid off.